Torsion-free $H$-structures on almost Abelian solvmanifolds: -structures and almost Abelian Lie groups

-For a special $H$-structure $P$, $\cD$ contains the ``pull-backs'' of $H$-connections along a special adapted frame with torsion-free condition already being imposed on the codimension one Abelian ideal.
-Hence, we use the usual notation for connections and write $\nabla_u w$ instead of $\nabla(u,w)$,
+For a special $H$-structure $P$, $\cD_{\mfh}$ contains the ``pull-backs'' of $H$-connections along a special adapted frame with the torsion-free condition already being imposed on the codimension one Abelian ideal.
+Hence, we denote elements in $\cD_{\mfh}$ like connections with $\nabla$ and write $\nabla_u w$ instead of $\nabla(u,w)$,

 Next, we choose some $v\in \bR^n\setminus \bR^{n-1}$ and define a map